daisykbrown/pai789_final_project/README.md

 This script uses pandas, geopandas, and matplotlib.pyplot modules of  Python.
 The script does the following:
 Creates various maps of the county broken out by the block group level demographics and has the floodplain overlaid.
 These maps can be utilized to get a sense of what types of communities the floodplain lies on.

+### Script9: shapefiles.py

+#### A. Summary
+This script uses script3_geotools module created by Professor Peter Wilcoxen.
+The script does the following:

+Turns the appropriate geodata into shapefiles that are used for the Tableau visualization tool.

 ## Data Files
 Data files within the repository are sourced from various resources.
 The appropriate input files will be held within the repository, but you will find instructions below on how to source the data used in this project: